oficialtruesignal-bit/true-signal/replit.md

-# Ocean Signal - Sports Betting Intelligence Platform
+# VANTAGE - Sports Betting Intelligence Platform

 ## Overview

-Ocean Signal is an AI-powered sports betting intelligence platform that delivers curated betting tips and live match data.
+VANTAGE is an AI-powered sports betting intelligence platform that delivers curated betting tips and live match data.
 It features a public landing page, a protected subscriber dashboard, and an admin panel for managing tips.
 The platform integrates with the API-Football service for real-time sports data to provide accurate predictions and analysis globally.
-The business model is freemium, offering a 15-day trial followed by a premium subscription (`Ocean Prime`) for full access, with robust access control and a paywall system.
+The business model is freemium, offering a 15-day trial followed by a premium subscription (`Vantage Prime`) for full access, with robust access control and a paywall system.

+## Brand Identity

+- **Logo**: Diamond V-Shield design
+- **Typography**: Sora font (weight 800) for brand name, tracking-wide lettering
+- **Color**: Primary green accent `#33b864`
+- **Style**: Dark cyberpunk aesthetic with neon accents

 ## User Preferences